 - It can be made up to 2 days in advance, so it's a great make-ahead dessert for busy holidays.
 The cake actually tastes better on Day 2 when the dulce de leche has had a chance to soak into the waffle layers

-- It only has 3 main ingredients: Waffles, dulce de leche, and AMERICAN HERITAGE® Chocolate
+- It only has 3 main ingredients: Wafers (aka tort wafers or waffles), dulce de leche, and chocolate

-You can use large waffles to make one large cake that can be sliced (like I did here!), or small ones to make individual little waffle cakes.
+You can use large round wafers to make one large cake that can be sliced (like I did here!), or small ones to make individual little wafer cakes.
 Whatever size or shape is available at the store will work for this recipe, I promise.

-A package of large waffles usually contains 6 waffles, which is perfect for making one large cake.
-I usually grab two packages just in case a waffle breaks in transit.
+A package of large wafers usually contains 6 waffles, which is perfect for making one large cake.
+Tip: I usually grab two packages just in case a wafer breaks in transit.
 Or, in case I want to make another cake immediately after devouring the first one.

-For this recipe I used 11-inch waffles and got sixteen generous slices of cake.
+For this recipe I used 11-inch round wafers and got sixteen generous slices of cake.

-If you are buying small waffles, count on about 6 waffles per cake.
+If you are buying small wafers, count on about 6 wafers per cake.

-If you can't find these waffles in any shape or form, you can absolutely use Pizzelle cookies to make this recipe.
+If you can't find these wafers in any shape or form, you can even use Pizzelle cookies to make this recipe!

 Dulce de Leche: